artisanfw/i18n/README.md

 # i18n
-A simple wrapper around Symfony Translation that supports multi-language output for APIs or email templates.
+A lightweight abstraction layer over Symfony Translation that enables multi-language support for APIs, email templates, or other applications.

 ## Install
 ```bash